KiranSmelser/DR-metrics-and-scale/README.md

 # stress-metrics-and-scale

 Repository accompanying the paper, "Normalized Stress is Not Normalized: How to Interpret Stress Correctly."
+A web-based graphical interface for exploring the behavior of normalized stress has also been made [available](https://kiransmelser.github.io/normalized-stress-is-not-normalized/).

 ## Contents